 Does Private Health Insurance Cover Dental Implants?

 If you want to get dental implants abroad, like in Thailand, find out about the reputation of that dentist’s clinic.
 It is cheaper abroad because it has low-quality materials and questionable infection control, which puts you at risk of complications.
 Dental surgeons in Australia must go through strict regulatory requirements and extensive training before they can practise dentistry, so this provides some peace of mind during treatment as they are constantly monitored.
-Many offer payment plans so that you can pay the cost over time, while receiving top-quality treatment here at home, paying upfront seems too onerous or unmanageable.
+Many offer payment plans so that you can pay the cost over time.
+While receiving top-quality treatment here at home, paying upfront seems too onerous or unmanageable.

-Different Payment Plans Available for Dental Implants
+Different Payment Plans are Available for Dental Implants

-- Afterpay – Afterpay allows you to divide the cost of your dental treatment over four equal fortnightly payments.
+Afterpay allows you to divide the cost of your dental treatment over four equal fortnightly payments.
 It means you don’t need to wait to book your treatment, as long as you know you can pay it off over the payment period.
 If you settle all your repayments on time, you won’t pay any interest or additional fees.

 Dental implant surgery can be an expensive investment, but the cost is worth it in many cases.
-Several factors affect the cost of the surgery, including the type, number of missing teeth, and additional procedures.
+Several factors affect the cost of the surgery, including the type of implants, number of missing teeth, and additional procedures.
 If you’re considering dental implant placement to have a beautiful smile and want to know more about this procedure and whether it might be right for you, contact us at Burwood Dental Care today for a free consultation.
 We would love to discuss the costs associated with the dental implant procedure and answer any questions you have.
 You can reach us by phone at 03 7034 0333.